antonioGoncalves64/pyspark/Labpython-list-comprehensions.md

 # python

-## Lab List Comprehensions and Generators
+## List Comprehensions and Generators